 If you have questions about our bill or need clarifications, you can contact us and a member of our team will be happy to help!

 I have now called 3 times over the past 2 years to have Fido Roam turned off on my phone.
 Each time I have been promised by the agents that it had been turned off and each time I have received the fixed roaming charges when travelling afterward.
 I just spent 2 hours on the phone this time to supposedly get the charges reversed.

 The agent said I could look at the service details for my phone account on the web to confirm that Fido Roam was turned off.
 I asked him to find that for me and after he looked for awhile he came back and told me that you cannot see it on-line.
 That the only option was to call an agent each time before I travelled to confirm that it was off. .....That is ridiculous!!!

 This has cost me a lot of money over the past couple of years.
 I will now be looking for another phone provider.

 Thank you for connecting with us through the Community and sharing your feedback!

 Rest assured this isn't the experience we aim to provide our customers with and we're sorry that you had to go through this.
 We want your experience to be seamless.
 That said, if you had contacted us to opt-out of Fido Roam and it wasn't done, please reach out to us and we'll make sure to rectify the situation on our end.
-We can also send you a PM from here.

 It's good to know that we normally send our customers email confirmation when the opt-in or opt-out of a feature too.
 Had you checked your emails?